DeltadexGame/Launcher/README.md

 Initially, I decided to use Rust's `webview` crate, which would allow the application to utilize the user system's webview, but high DPI was not supported, so I reconsidered other options that supported high DPI.

-Electron tends to lead to bloated file size and has performance issues.
+Electron tends to lead to a bloated binary file size and has performance issues.
 I wanted a lightweight solution which would promise both speed and high-performance, as well as small size.

 I moved to Ultralight, which allows for the above.
 It allowed me to create the HTML/CSS/JS frontend, and then manage JS callbacks with C++ for native tasks, such as executing the game's JAR file, etc.,